Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Summary:** Plays (or stops) a sound effect.
 **Supported Entity Types:** All
 **Ghidra Reference (Ignore):** `kcCEntity::OnCommand, kcCEntity3D::OnCommand`
-**Usage:** `PlaySound <soundFilePath> [--StopSound]`
+**Usage:** `PlaySound <soundFilePath>`
 A sound file path can be obtained by right-clicking a sound in the FrogLord sound list, and clicking "Copy file path".
+To stop all sounds, run `TriggerEvent "LevelEnd"`.
+This is safe to do even when the level isn't over, but it will still trigger the cause `OnLevel END` after stopping sounds.

 ### SetVariable (Script Only)
 **Summary:** Sets one of the script owner's entity variables by its ID.